YanHengLee/sql-datawarehouse-project/README.md

 ***

 ### ⭐About me
-Hi, my name is Lee YanHeng, got a bachelors degree in information resource management, looking for job opportunities as a data analyst.
+Hi, my name is Lee YanHeng, recently graduated from Zhejiang University, got a bachelors degree in information resource management, and currently looking for job opportunities as a data analyst.
+Feel free to reach out to me using these contact info:
-These are my contact information:

 WhatsApp: +60102882408